-NEW BOOK RELEASE TODAY!
+NEW BOOK RELEASE!
 Treating Black Women with Eating Disorders: A Clinician’s Guide Edited by Charlynn Small and Mazella Fuller

 Treating Black Women with Eating Disorders: A Clinician’s Guide, 1st Edition

 Edited by Charlynn Small, PhD, CEDS-S and Mazella Fuller, PhD, MSW, LCSW, CEDS-S

 The first of its kind, this edited volume provides in-depth, culturally sensitive material intended for addressing the unique concerns of Black women with eating disorders in addition to comprehensive discussions and treatment guidelines for this population.